 Understanding error codes for a quick response

 Ninebot error codes are designed to simplify problem diagnosis.
 Rather than panicking at a beep or an error message, these codes help you precisely identify the component causing the issue.
-With a bit of practice, you will be able to resolve most problems yourself, or at least know when it's time to contact Ninebot customer service or an authorized repairer such as Weebot.
+With a bit of practice, you will be able to solve most problems yourself, or at least know when it’s time to contact Ninebot customer service or an authorized repairer such as Weebot.

 What to do when your Ninebot electric scooter beeps?
 Our simple and effective solutions

-Ninebot electric scooter bip solutions
+Ninebot electric scooter beep solutions

 1. Fully recharge the battery: the first thing to check

-2. Check the charger connections and cables
+2. Check charger connections and cables

 3. Reset the scooter: a simple and quick solution